webdevops/go-common/azuresdk/README.md

 | `AZURE_CLIENT_ID`              | The client ID of the AAD application or user-assigned managed identity.            |
 | `AZURE_TENANT_ID`              | The tenant ID of the registered AAD application or user-assigned managed identity. |
 | `AZURE_FEDERATED_TOKEN_FILE`   | The path of the projected service account token file.                              |

-Will be integrated in azidentiy from azure-sdk-for-go in 1.3.0

 ### Azure Cloud/Environment support